 However, special rules apply in the case of goods subject to excise duty, such as alcoholic beverages and tobacco products.
 The Revenue Commissioners have published information for travellers arriving in Ireland from member states of the European Union.

 You can receive a gift from outside the EU up to the value of €45 without incurring import charges.
 However, the gift must be correctly declared.
-More information is available in Revenue’s Guide to Relief available for imports from non-EC countries.
+More information is available in Revenue’s Guide to Relief available for imports from non-EU countries.

 The following rules apply: